Starting Over After Failure 7 Tips to Put You Back on the Right Path

 Laugh.
 If you take yourself too seriously not only does it take the fun out of life, it makes failures more challenging to overcome.
 Learn to laugh at your mistakes, embrace them with a light heart and then move beyond them.
 Don't live a life of regret, living in the past is a sure and certain way to miss out on the joy of today and the promise of the future.

-Practical Ways to Prevent Failure
+Simple Tools to Prevent Failure

+- Keep a visual reminder handy.
 I also keep a vision board.
 Mine isn't just about wishes – it's about aspirations and things I'm striving for.
 When I reach smaller milestones along the path to my larger goals; I record that and tack it to my board.
 Instant motivation!

 © 2013 Christin Sander